IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 > value : https://169.47.241.yyy:30443/players/v1/accounts **TO ->** value : https://169.xx.xxx.xxx:30443/players/v1/accounts
 > ...

-You can also use the script provided that replaces the default values.
+You can also use the script provided that replaces the default values to the IP of your current cluster.
 * `./replace_ip_linux.sh` for linux
 * `./replace_ip_OSX.sh` for macOS